neo-project/docs/en-us/sc/fw/dotnet/neo/StorageContext/Current.md

-# StorageContex.EntryContract Enumeration
+# StorageContext.Current Enumeration

-The storage context of the contract entry point (the starting point of the contract invocation chain).
+The storage context of the current contract.

 > [!Caution]
 > Note: deprecated in version 2.0.